Hornbostel–Sachs: Membranophones (2)

 Membranophones primarily produce their sounds by means of the vibration of a tightly stretched membrane.
 This group includes all drums and kazoos.

 Struck membranophones (21)

-Struck drums are instruments which have a struck membrane.
-This includes most types of drums, such as the timpani, or kettle drum, and the snare drum.
+Struck drums are instruments that have a struck membrane.
+This includes most types of drums, such as the timpani, or kettle drums, and the snare drum.

 Directly struck membranophones (211)

 Instruments in which the membrane is struck directly, such as through bare hands, beaters or keyboards.